 Keep in mind that happy clients often lead to referrals and repeat business.
 Strong quality control practices protect your reputation as a reliable contractor.

-Never sacrifice quality, even when you’re managing multiple projects.
+Never sacrifice your time when managing projects.

 10. Review Completed Projects for Improvement